lammps/lammps/doc/src/compute_msd_nongauss.rst

 Restrictions
 """"""""""""

-This compute is part of the MISC package.
+This compute is part of the EXTRA-COMPUTE package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package <Build_package>` page for more info.

 Related commands
 """"""""""""""""